 Our Phase 1’s are performed in accordance with ASTM 1527-13 guidelines and U. S. Environmental Protection Agency (EPA) All Appropriate Inquiry (AAI) regulations.

-In the event a Phase II Assessment is indicated, WES can swiftly provide this service, including remediation and closure of sites that require it.
+In the event a Phase II Assessment is indicated, Whitehead E. S. can swiftly provide this service, including remediation and closure of sites that require it.

-At the request of the buyer or lender, WES also can perform a transaction screen or regulatory database review.
+At the request of the buyer or lender, Whitehead E. S. also can perform a transaction screen or regulatory database review.
 These are a lesser scope of work and do not satisfy the requirements of EPA’s AAI.

 Based on our experience with numerous Phase I ESAs, a key issue is defining what is or is not a Recognized Environmental Condition (REC) and/or Vapor Encroachment Condition (VEC).